Mexico captures most wanted drug kingpin, former teacher 'La Tuta'

 IN THE PUBLIC EYE

-"Our only function is to help the people, preserve our state and preserve our country from people causing terror," Gomez said in a video posted online in 2012 as he sat in front of images of Ernesto "Che" Guevara and other revolutionary icons.
+In a video posted online in 2012, he sat before images of Ernesto "Che" Guevara and other revolutionary icons and said: "Our only function is to help the people, preserve our state and preserve our country from people causing terror."

-In another interview, with a fat wad of dollars poking out of his jeans pocket, Gomez said teaching primary school had not met his ambitions, and so he decided to cross over into a life of crime.
+In another interview, with a wad of dollars poking out of his jeans pocket, Gomez said he became a criminal because teaching primary school had not met his ambitions.

 Gomez said his cartel followed a strict ethical code.
-As time passed, though, he became more open about the criminal side of a gang that in 2013 held much of the impoverished, mountainous terrain of Michoacan in a firm grip.
+But as time passed, he became more open about the criminal side of a gang that in 2013 had a firm grip on much of the impoverished, mountainous terrain of Michoacan.

-During their ascendancy, the government says, the Knights Templar extorted a broad sweep of businesses, controlled politicians and diversified from drug trafficking into myriad other operations, including the export of iron ore.
+The government said the Knights Templar extorted many businesses, controlled politicians and diversified from drug trafficking into myriad operations including iron ore exports.

-Gomez's arrest occurred about a year after the capture of Mexico's most notorious drug lord, Joaquin "Shorty" Guzman.
-He was head of the Sinaloa Cartel, one of the most powerful drug smuggling gangs in the world.
+His arrest came about a year after authorities captured Mexico's most notorious drug lord, Joaquin "Shorty" Guzman, who headed the Sinaloa Cartel, one of the world's most powerful drug smuggling gangs.

 (With reporting by Dave Graham, Elinor Comlay, Reuters Pictures and Mexico Newsroom; Writing by Simon Gardner; Editing by Kieran Murray and Lisa Von Ahn)